 - We perform research.
 Our Division of Intramural Research, which includes investigators in our Sickle Cell Branch and Sickle Cell Program, is actively engaged in sickle cell disease research.
-In support of a Department of Health and Human Services sickle cell program, our Sickle Cell Branch leads a government-wide collaboration to rapidly move new discoveries into treatments for patients.

 Learn about other exciting ways we are advancing research to improve the lives of people with sickle cell disease.

-- Developing rapid diagnostic testing to reduce childhood mortality due to sickle cell disease in Sub-Saharan Africa.
+- Developing rapid diagnostic testing to reduce childhood mortality due to sickle cell disease in sub-Saharan Africa.
 In sub-Saharan Africa, an estimated 50 to 90 percent of children with sickle cell disease will die young.
 Newborn screening programs coupled with prophylactic penicillin and pneumococcal vaccines have been very effective at reducing the risk of death from sickle cell disease among children in Northern Africa.
 Therefore, we are funding the development of rapid, accurate, and low-cost tests to diagnose sickle cell disease and sickle cell trait that can enable more widespread screenings of newborns in Africa.